Wenying-Yu-Lab/HOLTEP-CPU/README.md

 # Do not forget to activate the environment before running predictions.
 conda activate holtep

-# Exp 1.
+# Example 1.
 Model: Chemprop from fold 1 of "cardiotoxicity".
 python -u predict.py cardiotoxicity ./model_data/cardiotoxicity/test.csv

-# Exp 2.
+# Example 2.
 Model: Randomforest from fold 3 of "developmental_toxicity".
 python -u predict.py -m Randomforest -f 3 developmental_toxicity ./model_data/developmental_toxicity/test.csv
 ```
+- Specification for input data
+  - A file containing a list of SMILES data (`*.smi`) is supported
+  - A `*.csv` file is supported with additional restrictions:
+    - The column that contains the SMILES data should be the first column of the table.
+    - If the table contains headers, then the column headers containing the SMILES data should be `smiles` (case insensitive).
+- Specification for toxicity types
+  - Available toxicity types:
+    - `carcinogenicity`
+    - `cardiotoxicity`
+    - `developmental_toxicity`
+    - `hepatotoxicity`
+    - `nephrotoxicity`
+    - `neurotoxicity`
+    - `reproductive_toxicity`
+    - `skin_sensitization`
+  - Toxicity types are case sensitive.
+- Specification for models
+  - Available models:
+    - `Chemprop` (default)
+    - `Randomforest`
+    - `SVM`
+    - `XGboosting`
+    - `LogisticRegression`
+  - Model names are case sensitive.